Nayagarh: Politics

-The current MLA is Arun Kumar Sahoo of Biju Janta Dal (BJD), who won the seat for the third term in State elections in 2014.
+The current MLA is Arun Kumar Sahoo of Biju Janta Dal (BJD), who won the seat for the fifth term in State elections in 2024.
 Previous MLAs from this seat were Arun Kumar Sahoo (2004–2009), Bhagabat Behera who won this seat representing BJD in 2000, representing JD in 1990, representing JNP in 1985 and 1977, Sitakanta Mishra of INC in 1995, and Bansidhar Sahoo of INC(I) in 1980.

 Print media of Nayagarh

 The print media of Nayagarh District are Nayagarh Darpan, Sambad Parampara, Graharaj, Baghua Barta.
 Among all Nayagarh Darpan is largely circulated fortnightly News Paper in Nayagarh District.

 Lok Sabha constituency

 Nayagarh was a part of Bhubaneswar (Lok Sabha constituency).
-And after delimitation it is now part of Puri loksabha constituency from 2009.
+And after delimitation it is now part of (Puri Lok Sabha constituency) from 2009.